 How to use the Productive Day Planner

-First, download the daily planner.
+First, download the daily planner by subscribing below.
 Print 14 copies (or more).

 For each day, assign your number one goal for the day.
 Include scheduled appointments/calls you have planned.
 Decide 3 main tasks and what to-do’s you must finish.
 On the right of the must-do box is a space to include tasks that can wait.
 Should you finish your mandatory tasks, move to those can-wait tasks.
 There is a tomorrow section that allows you to see what tasks are coming up!